 If you have a SAT you only have security of the tenure during the agreed period of let.
 During that time you cannot be evicted, providing you don't break any of the tenancy conditions.
-At the end of the agreed period the landlord has the right to apply for repossession if he wants.
-However, the tenant can still stay in the property until the court grants the landlord an order for possession.
+At the end of the agreed period the landlord has the right to apply for repossession if they want.
+However, the tenant can still stay in the property until the FTT grants the landlord an order for possession.

-The landlord must do three things before he is able to gain possession of the property these are:
+The landlord must do three things before they are able to gain possession of the property, these are:

 - a Notice to Quit (NTQ) must be served on the tenant along with either a Section 33 Notice or

 - a Notice of Proceedings (AT6) must be served indicating that he is taking proceedings to gain possession